A Contractor’s Guide to Taxes in Denmark

 A special tax regime applies to expatriates employed by a Danish resident employer.
 Salary is taxed at a flat rate of 31.92%, including the 8% labour market tax for any period up to 5 years.

 Does the 183-day rule apply in Denmark?

 Yes.
 An individual who stays in Denmark for a continuous period of 6 months at any time will be considered a tax resident.

-- Individual has stayed in Denmark for more than 6 consecutive months.
+- An individual has stayed in Denmark for more than 6 consecutive months.
 When determining this 6 month period, short stays outside Denmark due to holidays are included.

-- Individual acquires or rents a home in Denmark and stays in Denmark for other purposes than short stays for a vacation.
+- An individual acquires or rents a home in Denmark and stays in Denmark for other purposes than short stays for a vacation.

-Yes, if you are resident.
+Yes, if you are a resident.
 Non-residents are taxed on Danish-source income.